The Physics Major

 - Click here for more information on the Columbia Combined plan.

-- Click here for course requirements for the pre-engineering program (for students who started at Queens College prior to Fall 2016)
+- Click here for course requirements for the pre-engineering program for students who started at Queens College in the 2017 academic year.

-- Click here for course requirements for the pre-engineering program (for students who started at Queens College from Fall 2016 and later)
+- Click here for course requirements for the pre-engineering program for students who started at Queens College in Fall 2019 or later.

 The Physics Education Major